-Holli S. Emore, M.Div., is Executive Director of Cherry Hill Seminary, and also President of Emore Development Resources consulting firm for nonprofits.
+Holli S. Emore, M.Div., is Executive Director of Cherry Hill Seminary.
 A native of North Carolina, Holli is twice a past president of the Central Carolina Chapter of the Association of Fundraising Professionals in Columbia, SC, where she has lived since 1986.
 As a former senior consultant for Holliman Associates, Inc., of Harrisburg, PA, she provided capital campaign services throughout the country.
 Committed to building interfaith relationships, both locally and globally, Holli serves on the Board of Directors of Interfaith Partners of South Carolina, as well as Interfaith Advocate.
 She volunteers as a Disaster Spiritual Care responder for the American Red Cross.
 Holli is the founder and priestess of Temple Osireion, a Pagan tradition which draws its inspiration from the religions of ancient Egypt.
 She founded and coordinated the original Pagan Round Table, and is a co-host of the monthly Midlands Interfaith Meetup, both in South Carolina.
+She co-edited Paganism and Its Discontents: Enduring Problems of Racialized Identity, and is the author of the forthcoming Constellated Ministry: A Guide For Those Serving Today's Pagans (July 2021).